 - Punch down the dough by pushing your fist into the center of the dough.
 Pull the edges of the dough to the center, and then place the dough on a lightly floured surface.
 It will be smooth and bubbles will be visible under the surface.

-- Brush baking sheet with 1 tablespoon of olive oil.
-Place the proofed (and punched down) dough onto the prepared baking sheet and pat into a 10-inch by 8-inch rectangle.
+- Brush the baking sheet with 1 tablespoon of olive oil.
+Place the proofed (and punched down) dough onto the prepared baking sheet and pat it into a 10-inch by 8-inch rectangle.

 - Brush the surface of the dough with the remaining olive oil; sprinkle with the rosemary and coarse salt.
 Dimple (indent) the surface of the dough with your fingertips.